insinfo/oracledb_dart/python-oracledb/doc/src/user_guide/troubleshooting.rst

 **Message:** ``DPY-3015: password verifier type 0x939 is not supported by python-oracledb in thin mode``

-**Cause:**  The connection to Oracle Database with python-oracledb Thin mode failed because your user account was only created with the 10G password verifier.
-The python-oracledb Thin mode supports password verifiers 11G and later.
+**Cause:** The connection to Oracle Database with python-oracledb Thin mode failed because your database user account was only created with the Oracle Database 10G password verifier.
+Python-oracledb Thin mode supports password verifiers 11G and later.

 **Action:** You can either: